WebOfTrust/WOT-terms/howto/why-terms-wot-manage-structure.md

 ## Why do we need this?

 - Key: We might need a Key field **to be able to** have a unique long-living identifier for a term in the WebofTrust domain.
-However any term goes through a life cycle, with the end state of a term being well-known, unchanged for a while and unique.
-The Key field then has become superfluous.
+However, any term goes through a life cycle, with the end state of a term being well-known, unchanged for a while and unique.
+The `Key` field has become superfluous by then.
 - TTTTT_Fkey / TTTTT_start: We use this Foreign Key to link to other educational resources of the this term, like Youtube footage*, webpages and other glossaries.
 - level: We assess a [level of understanding](../README.md#levels-of-understanding) to meaningful study a term.
 Regardless this subjective and personal judgement, the filtering options are numerous: